zulip/zulip/docs/spanish.md

 * no slang or regional phrases that could be unclear or too informal

-* balance common verbs and nouns with specific IT-related translation of English terms - this can be tricky, try to check how other resources were translated (e.g. GMail, Microsoft websites, Facebook) to decide what wouldn't sound awkward / rude in Spanish
+* balance common verbs and nouns with specific IT-related translations of English terms - this can be tricky, try to check how other resources were translated (e.g. GMail, Microsoft websites, Facebook) to decide what wouldn't sound awkward / rude in Spanish

 Some terms are very tricky to translate, so be sure to communicate with other Spanish speakers in the community.
 It's all about making Zulip friendly and usable.